Teresa Montaruli: Research collaborations

 Montaruli's earliest research was part of the MACRO experiment at the Laboratori Nazionali del Gran Sasso.
-She has also worked with the ANTARES neutrino detector in the Mediterranean Sea near Toulon, France, the VERITAS gamma-ray telescope array in Arizona, and the High Altitude Water Cherenkov Experiment on Sierra Negra in Mexico.
+She has also worked with the ANTARES neutrino detector in the Mediterranean Sea near Toulon, France, and the High Altitude Water Cherenkov Experiment on Sierra Negra in Mexico.

 Montaruli is a participant in the IceCube Neutrino Observatory, the Cherenkov Telescope Array, and the Large High Altitude Air Shower Observatory.
 She has chaired the Astroparticle Physics European Coordination/Consortium, a predecessor to the Aspera European Astroparticle network.

 Recognition

 In 2001, Montaruli won the Shakti P. Duggal Award of the Commission on Cosmic Rays of the International Union of Pure and Applied Physics, for "significant contributions to cosmic-ray physics by a young scientist of outstanding ability".
 In 2009 she was named a Fellow of the American Physical Society (APS), after a nomination from the APS Division of Astrophysics, "for fundamental contributions, both experimental and theoretical, to the understanding of cosmic and atmospheric neutrino fluxes, neutrino mass, and the spectra of dark matter annihilations".